-- During the period the group continued well integrity monitoring on the Rough Range 1B well in Petroleum Licence L 16 onshore Carnarvon Basin and other remediation at the Rough Range Oilfield. - Bounty continued a full seismic and geological review at L16 aimed at further refinement of the structure and reservoir to prepare for further seismic surveys and/or an exploration well.
+- During the period the group continued well integrity monitoring on the Rough Range 1B well in Petroleum Licence L 16 onshore Carnarvon Basin and other remediation at the Rough Range Oilfield. - At the end of the period Bounty was making amendments to an updated Environment Plan under consideration by the regulator; DMIR's.
+Bounty continued to seek a route to further refine the structure and reservoir in L16 with a view to further seismic surveys and/or an exploration well.